The Hybrid Garden

 Rough plan of the hybrid garden as of June 2025

-Have, I been successful?
-You decide.
-I know it’s a place children love playing and often ask to return.
-It’s also a tranquil space I love looking at and being in.
+Above all, it’s also a tranquil space I love looking at and being in.
 It is a work in progress as things change and develop, plants grow, multiply and also unfortunately die.
-But the process has been fun, challenging and I’ve learnt a lot, if nothing else about the garden and the different growing conditions around it.
-And one surprise is the self-seeded microclimate of ferns and other plants that now exists under the inground trampoline.
+The process is fun, challenging and I’ve learnt a lot.
+If nothing else a greater appreciation for the garden and the different growing conditions around it.
+One surprise has been the self-seeded microclimate of ferns and other plants that now exists under the inground trampoline.

 Would I be happy to design other gardens?
 I’m always up for the challenge.